We have four diverse libraries in the City of Rockingham.

 Items can be returned to any of our four libraries, on or before the due date.
 If you are unable to return your items by the due date, items may be renewed twice (unless they have been requested by another patron).
 Renewals can be made in person, by phone or via online services.

-After-hours returns chutes are available at Rockingham Central Library and at the Mary Davies Library and Community Centre.
+After-hours returns chutes are available at Rockingham Library and at the Mary Davies Library and Community Centre.

 Library items are supplied to the Rockingham community by the State Library of Western Australia, the City of Rockingham and the Department of Education.